chrisjosephs/react-big-bang-star-field/README.md

 | `style`         | style            |                                      | Style attributes applied to root canvas element    |
 | `...`           | ...              | undefined                            | Any other props are applied to the root canvas element. |

-Note that the canvas size will automatically be inferred based on available space via [react-sizeme](https://github.com/ctrlplusb/react-sizeme), so it should be really easy to use this component as a fullscreen background as in the [demo](https://chrisjosephs.github.io/react-big-bang-star-field/)).

 ## Related
 - [zembrzuski js starfield](https://codepen.io/zembrzuski/pen/zRzMab) - Canvas based js starfield codepen
 - [react-particle-animation](https://github.com/transitive-bullshit/react-particle-animation) - Canvas-based particle animation for React, that also uses sizeMe